 Binomial: Dermochelys coriacea

-Largest sea turtle, with shell length of 52-70 inches and a mass of 550-2000 lbs.
+Largest sea turtle, with a shell length of 52-70 inches and a mass of 550-2000 lbs.
 Carapace is black with white splotches, plastron is white with black splotches.
 Carapace is a layer of rubbery skin instead of a hard shell, and is raised into seven longitudinal ridges.
-Ranges over all oceans except Arctic and Antarctic; Africa’s Gulf of Guinea has one of the largest nesting populations of leatherbacks.
+Range includes all ocean habitats except the Arctic and Antarctic; Africa’s Gulf of Guinea has one of the largest nesting populations of this species.

 Binomial: Lepidochelys olivacea

 Average shell length of 22-30 inches and mass of 80-95 lbs.
 Carapace is olive green in color and plastron is light greenish-yellow.
 Has a large head and powerful jaws.
 Range includes tropical Pacific, Indian, and Atlantic Oceans, prefers to swim on drift lines where there is an abundance of food.

 Binomial: Eretmochelys imbricata